-Fraud attempts on social networks How Facebook scams work
+Fraud attempts in social networks: How Facebook scams work

-As of April 2013, the world’s largest social network Facebook boasts more than one billion users – an impressive number considering there are 7 billion people on the planet.
+As of June 2017, the world’s largest social network Facebook boasts more than two billion users – an impressive number considering there are 7 billion people on the planet.
 Unfortunately, the more people that connect to a centralized platform, the more desirable a target it becomes to online criminals.

 Every year, there is an increasing amount of news regarding attempted fraud, identity theft, and hacker’s attacks on Facebook.
 This isn’t surprising, as these actions occur in real-time, and the news is spread through social media like wildfire.
-Most attacks involve scams, meaning that anti-virus or anti-malware software can’t always help because malicious software isn’t always used.
+Most attacks involve scams, meaning that antivirus or anti-malware software can’t always help because malicious software may not be involved.
 Instead, the scammers play on the naivety or greed of their victims.
 Therefore it is pertinent for us to explain their general techniques, so that you can avoid these scams and use Facebook safely in the future.

 Once the scammer has managed to arouse the victim’s interest, they have already won half the battle.
 Typically the scam involves enticing the victim to click on an external link or like a Facebook app that will then take them to the sensational content.
-One can now clearly see where this scam is going of course – this piece of news is just fake.
-It’s a psychological trick, as when faced with sensational news, we tend to ignore the voice of reason and behave exactly like the scammers want us to.
+It’s easy to see where this scam is going of course – this piece of news is fake.
+It’s a psychological trick, as we tend to ignore the voice of reason in these situations and behave exactly like the scammers want us to.

 The scammer can now proceed in several ways.
 Sometimes they create links to YouTube videos or websites in order to increase the number of clicks.
 Other common methods range from forcing you to take surveys which they receive money for, to phishing attempts and spreading malware.
 As this is a considerable risk to your private data and your wallet, you should be very cautious of falling for a scammer’s tricks.